unmeshjoshi/tickloom/README.md

 - The simulation uses a single-threaded tick model; randomness is fully controlled by the seed for reproducibility.
 - EDN histories are stable and suitable for external analysis tools.

-For more examples of using Knossos, see `src/test/java/com/tickloom/KnossosTest.java`.
+For more examples of using Jepsen, see `src/test/java/com/tickloom/JepsenTest.java`.

 ---